gauyash/tenzie-game/Readme.md

 ## Technologies Used

--React
+- React
--nanoid (for generating unique IDs)
+- nanoid (for generating unique IDs)
--Bootstrap
--CSS
+- Bootstrap
+- CSS
+- HTML
+- JavaScript

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.